 Luckily, crowns don’t need any special type of care.
-Taking proper care of your oral health like cleaning your teeth twice per day, making sure you sanitize in between them at least once a day with floss is essential.
+Taking proper care of your oral health like cleaning your teeth twice per day, and making sure you sanitize in between them at least once a day with floss is essential.

 5. Why Are Some Dental Procedures So Costly?

 Dental procedures habitually cost so much for a range of reasons.
 The intricacy of the treatment is the primary reason.
 Some treatments are exceedingly intricate and take years of expertise for the dentist to train to be able to do.
 Besides, the spot of the surgery too is important.
 Dental surgeries are frequently positioned in suitable locations in the middle of high streets, and this kind of location often has a high cost.
 Another important factor could be the manufacturing and production costs.
 In some cases, crowns are made in a dental laboratory.
 So, these crowns are costly.

 6. What to Do If a Dental Crown Falls Off?